Numpy Array – Multiply a constant to all elements of the array

 .
-To multiplication operator, pass array and constant as operands as shown below.
+Pass array and constant as operands to the multiplication operator as shown below.

 In the following python example, we will multiply a constant 3

 .
-The resulting array is stored in b
+The resulting array is stored in output

 .